 year = {2019},

-doi = {10.1007/978-3-030-31175-9\_8},
+doi = {10.1007/978-3-030-31175-9\_8}

 }

 Serverless computing, also known as Functions-as-a-Service, is a recent paradigm aimed at simplifying the programming of cloud applications.
 The idea is that developers design applications in terms of functions, which are then deployed on a cloud infrastructure.
 The infrastructure takes care of executing the functions whenever requested by remote clients, dealing automatically with distribution and scaling with respect to inbound traffic.
 While vendors already support a variety of programming languages for serverless computing (e.g. Go, Java, Javascript, Python), as far as we know there is no reference model yet to formally reason on this paradigm.
-In this paper, we propose the first core formal programming model for serverless computing, which combines ideas from both the λ-calculus (for functions) and the π-calculus (for communication).
+In this paper, we propose the first core formal programming model for serverless computing, which combines ideas from both the lambda-calculus (for functions) and the pi-calculus (for communication).
 To illustrate our proposal, we model a real-world serverless system.
 Thanks to our model, we capture limitations of current vendors and formalise possible amendments.

 @inproceedings{GGLMPZ19,

-editor = {Nielson, Hanne Riis and Tuosto, Emilio},
+editor = {Hanne Riis Nielson and

 title = {No More, No Less - {A} Formal Model for Serverless Computing},